Air Conditioner Power Calculation

 The method includes the formula: Q = Q1 + Q2 + Q3

-q – coefficient accounting for the room’s natural lighting level (ranging from 30 to 40 W/m3).
+q – a coefficient reflecting the room’s natural illumination (typically between 30 and 40 W/m3).

-Q2 and Q3 are fixed values but vary depending on several factors.
-Ultimately, the air conditioner’s power is calculated in a range from -5% to +15% relative to the cooling capacity (Q).
+While Q2 and Q3 are treated as standard values, they may vary under specific conditions.
+Ultimately, the recommended air conditioner capacity is determined within a tolerance range of -5% to +15% relative to the calculated cooling load (Q).